OUR BOARD

 Daniel Deceder, Operations Manager

-Daniel graduated from Slippery Rock University of Pennsylvania with a Bachelor’s degree in psychology and worked in the mental health industry for 8 years before making the career change to climate justice nonprofit work due to the urgent nature of the climate crisis.
-Daniel is invested in educating others on the connection between the corporate greed of the oil and gas industry and the destruction of our planet.
-He is grateful to have the opportunity to work at NC WARN to be on the front lines of our critical transition to renewable energy as soon as possible.
+Daniel graduated from Slippery Rock University of Pennsylvania with a Bachelor’s degree in psychology and worked in the mental health industry for 8 years before making the career change to environmental work.
+Daniel is invested in educating others on the connection between the corporate greed and the destruction of our planet.
+He is grateful to have the opportunity to work at NC WARN and be on the front lines of our critical transition to a better and cleaner world.

 Shreya Dwibedy, Administrative Assistant